Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model

-\paragraph{Role of $\beta$.} The exponent $\beta$ interpolates between three regimes: (i)~$\beta = 0$: $q_k^{\beta} = 1$ uniformly, so curvature information is discarded and the allocation depends only on costs $c_k$; (ii)~$\beta = 1$: capacity is allocated proportionally to normalized gains $q_k$, recovering a natural baseline; (iii)~$\beta \to \infty$: allocation concentrates entirely on the layer(s) with the largest gain $\zeta_k^{2}$.
+\paragraph{Role of $\beta$.} The exponent $\beta$ interpolates between three regimes: (i)~$\beta = 0$: $q_k^{\beta} = 1$ uniformly, so curvature information is discarded and the allocation depends only on costs $c_k$; (ii)~$\beta = 1$: capacity is allocated proportionally to normalized gains $q_k$, recovering a natural baseline; (iii)~As $\beta$ increases, relative weight is increasingly placed on the largest scores.
+With fixed $\gamma$ and normalized $q_k<1$, however, all $q_k^\beta$ vanish as $\beta\to\infty$, so the allocation may collapse to zero.
+Literal concentration on the maximizers requires rescaling $\gamma$ with $\beta$ or normalizing the powered weights as $q_k^\beta/\sum_j q_j^\beta$.
 In practice, $\beta = 1$ or $\beta = 2$ work well across architectures (Section~\ref{sec:experiment}).